Maureen K. Ohlhausen

 Before coming to the FTC, Ohlhausen spent five years at the U.S. Court of Appeals for the D.C.
 Circuit, serving as a law clerk for Judge David B. Sentelle and as a staff attorney.
 Ohlhausen also clerked for Judge Robert Yock of the U.S. Court of Federal Claims from 1991 to 1992.

-Ohlhausen graduated with distinction from George Mason University School of Law in 1991 and graduated with honors from the University of Virginia in 1984.
+Ohlhausen graduated with distinction from Antonin Scalia Law School, George Mason University in 1991 and graduated with honors from the University of Virginia in 1984.

-Ohlhausen was on the adjunct faculty at George Mason University School of Law, where she taught privacy law and unfair trade practices.
+Ohlhausen was on the adjunct faculty at the Antonin Scalia Law School, George Mason University, where she taught privacy law and unfair trade practices.
 She served as a Senior Editor of the Antitrust Law Journal and a member of the American Bar Association Task Force on Competition and Public Policy.
 She has authored a variety of articles on competition law, privacy, and technology matters.

 Ohlhausen lives in Virginia with her husband, Peter.
 They have four children.